TERMS AND CONDITIONS OF SALE

 (c) Suspend or cancel customer credit accounts.

-(vi) The actions by the Company described in paragraph (v) may also be taken in the event of these customer defaults – the appointment of and proceedings for the appointment of an administrator, receiver, provisional liquidator, liquidator or other official manager of the customer’s company or any assets of the customer.
+(vii) The actions by the Company described in paragraph (vi) may also be taken in the event of the appointment of, or proceedings for the appointment of, an administrator, receiver, provisional liquidator, liquidator or other official manager of the customer, the customer’s parent company, or any assets of the customer.

 5. Reservation of Title

 (i) Property and title in any goods supplied by the Company shall remain in the Company as legal and equitable owner until full payment for the goods in question is received by the Company.

 (ii) Risk of loss in the goods shall pass to the customer from delivery to the customer or its agent.